voyagermesh/voyager/docs/user-guide/README.md

---master          // The address of the Kubernetes API server (overrides any value in kubeconfig) --kubeconfig      // Path to kubeconfig file with authorization information (the master location is set by the master flag) --cloude-provider // Name of cloud provider --cluster-name    // Name of Kubernetes cluster --haproxy-image   // Haproxy image name to be run --ingress-class   // Ingress class handled by voyager.
+--master          // The address of the Kubernetes API server (overrides any value in kubeconfig) --kubeconfig      // Path to kubeconfig file with authorization information (the master location is set by the master flag) --cloude-provider // Name of cloud provider --haproxy-image   // Haproxy image name to be run --ingress-class   // Ingress class handled by voyager.
 Unset by default.
 Set to voyager to only handle
                   // ingress with annotation kubernetes.io/ingress.class=voyager.
 ```

-Voyager can run HAProxy in 3 different modes. `cloude-provider` and `cluster-name` flags should be set appropriately depending on the mode.
+Voyager can run HAProxy in 3 different modes. `cloude-provider` flag should be set appropriately depending on the mode.
 These modes are:

 - HostPort: In this mode, HAProxy is run as DaemonSet using nodeSelector and hostNetwork:true.
 As a result,
 HAProxy's IP will be same as the IP address for nodes where it is running.
 This is supported on any cloud provider
 (known or unknown to Kubernetes).
 Voyager will open firewall, if a `cloud-provider` is one of `aws`, `gce`, `gke` or
 `azure`.
 If cloud provider is unknown (say, running on DigitalOcean), users are required to configure firewall as needed.
-`--cluster-name` is not used in this mode.
 This mode used to be called `Daemon`.
 We recommend using `HostPort` for new setups.

 - LoadBalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
-This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` and `--cluster-name` is required to properly setup this loadbalancer.
+This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` flag is required to properly setup this loadbalancer.
 This mode supports reserved ip on GCE.

 - NodePort: In this mode, a Kubernetes NodePort type service is used to expose HAProxy to the internet.
 This is supported on any cloud provider including
 baremetal clusters.
 Users are required to configure firewall as needed.